nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Solaris 10
 ++++++++++

-Setting up Solaris 10 as an IPA client is interesting in the fact that if you have a trust, things change (like where to look in the directory for users).
+Setting up Solaris 10 as an IPA client is an interesting feat.
+However, it comes with security issues.

+.. warning:: No SSL or TLS Support

+   Note that for Solaris 10 to talk to IPA, you must use clear text communication.
+Solaris 10 is too old to use new ciphers.
+However, while LDAP may be clear text, kerberos should still be secure enough for the time being.

+   If you are using an AD trust, the user's passwords will be passed in clear text.
+Highly suggested that you decommission Solaris 10 from your environment.
+Solaris 10 will eventually be removed from this page.

 Create an ldif for your service account (optional)